 Economic Highlights

-- Inflation down to 3.7% - still above the RBA's 2-3% target band
+- Inflation eased from recent peaks but remains above the RBA's 2-3% target band

 Inflation (CPI)